Press-Play-On-Tape/SpaceCab/README.md

 - Add an 'End of Game' sound or splash screen when you have completed the last level.
 - Add a Space Cop that shows up sometimes.
 We need to avoid him while he's on the screen.
 - Add switches mechanics to open/close parts of the level.
 In some cases to bring a customer you would need to open certain spots.
+- If you fly off the top off the screen on the intro, you automatically end up at the next level.
+Nte: waiting on decision regarding intro screen before fixing.

 ## Bugs: